 AI-native systems craft

-I use AI for architecture, refactoring, tests, documentation, review preparation, agent coordination, skill/plugin development, and automation.
+I use AI for product clarification, architecture, refactoring, tests, documentation, review preparation, agent coordination, skill/plugin development, and automation.
 The leverage is not the prompt.
-It is shorter cycle time, better handovers, and lower knowledge loss.
+It is shorter cycle time, durable decisions, and lower knowledge loss.

 ML and evidence gates